DFHack/dfhack/docs/Plugins.rst

 :autolabor list:                List current status of all labors.
 :autolabor status:              Show basic status information.

-See `scripts/autolabor-artisans` for a differently-tunde setup.
+See `autolabor-artisans` for a differently-tunde setup.

 Examples: